Jigsaw-Code/outline-apps/README.md

 Release builds on CI are configured with a production Sentry API key.

-## CI Environment Variables
+## Github Action Secrets

-For your CI to run smoothly, you'll need the following in your ENV:
+For your Github Actions to run smoothly, you'll need the following [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and [Environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) set up:

+### Repository-level Secrets
-- `SENTRY_DSN` - [url required](https://docs.sentry.io/product/sentry-basics/dsn-explainer/) to enable sentry integration.
+- `SENTRY_DSN` - [dsn required](https://docs.sentry.io/product/sentry-basics/dsn-explainer/) to enable sentry integration.
 Same across all platforms.

+### `Client Apple` Environment

+- `APPLE_CREDENTIALS_REPOSITORY_URL` - the url to the git repository containing your apple certificates and provisioning profiles, managed by [Match](https://docs.fastlane.tools/actions/match/)
+- `APPLE_MATCH_GIT_BASIC_AUTHORIZATION` - the base64'd username and access token necessary to access that credentials repository
+- `APPLE_MATCH_PASSWORD` - your Match password

+- `APPLE_DEV_PORTAL_EMAIL_ADDRESS` - email address that your [Apple Developer Portal](https://developer.apple.com/) Account is under
+- `APPLE_DEV_PORTAL_TEAM_ID` - ID of your Apple Developer Portal Account
+- `APPLE_ITUNES_CONNECT_ID` - ID of your iTunes Connect Team Account

+### `Client Android Release` Environment
+- `ANDROID_KEY_STORE_CONTENTS` - the base64'd contents of your [android keystore.jkr](https://developer.android.com/training/articles/keystore) file
+- `ANDROID_KEY_STORE_PASSWORD` - the password required to unlock your android keystore.
+We assume your key and keystore password are the same.

+### `Releases Repository` Environment
 - `RELEASES_REPOSITORY` - the username and repository name of the repository you're pushing releases to.
 In our case, `Jigsaw-Code/outline-releases`
 - `RELEASES_DEPLOY_KEY` - an ssh secret key for the matching releases repository public deploy key - [how to set this up](https://docs.github.com/en/developers/overview/managing-deploy-keys#setup-2)
-- `ANDROID_KEY_STORE_CONTENTS` - the base64'd contents of your [android keystore.jkr](https://developer.android.com/training/articles/keystore) file
-- `ANDROID_KEY_STORE_PASSWORD` - the password required to unlock your android keystore.
-We assume your key and keystore password are the same.
-- `IOS_MATCH_GIT_BASIC_AUTHORIZATION` - the base64'd username and access token necessary to access your fastlane iOS credentials [match repository](https://docs.fastlane.tools/actions/match/)
-- `IOS_MATCH_PASSWORD` - the password needed to open your match repository

 ## Support